DefangLabs/defang-docs/docs/concepts/generate.md

 Defang includes an AI-driven assistant that translates natural language prompts to an outline for your project that you can then refine.
 The AI assistant is available through the [Defang CLI](../getting-started/installing.md).

 :::info
-The AI assistant is currently in beta and only supports a limited set of prompts, varying in complexity.
+The AI assistant is currently in preview and only supports a limited set of prompts, varying in complexity.
 We plan to expand the capabilities of the AI assistant in the future.
 :::

 We are working on expanding the range of supported prompts and improving the accuracy of the AI assistant.
 If you have any feedback or suggestions, please let us know by [opening an issue](https://github.com/DefangLabs/defang/issues/new).